Huevos a la Mexicana

 Notes

-• Control the heat of the chiles.
+• Control the heat.

 From Cook Mexican in America.